 I’m white, but I identify as ‘white other’ on all those ethnicity forms.
 As a young child, moving away from the security of the North London Jewish community to almost exclusively white British Sussex, I definitely felt ‘other’.
-Changing my given name Rachel to my non-Jewish name Catherine helped, but my black curly hair and Semitic looks constantly elicited questions: ‘Where are you from?’ . . .
+My surname is not obviously Jewish, and I changed my given name Rachel to my non-Jewish name Catherine (which I now regret).
+But my black curly hair and Semitic looks constantly elicited questions: ‘Where are you from?’ . . .
 ‘No, I mean, where are you from originally?’
 My cultural background was completely ignored throughout my education.
 We only learnt about Christianity and sang hymns in assembly every day.

 Rise of the NF

 In the 1970s, we saw the rise of the fascist National Front.
-I remember seeing a swastika daubed on my school and hearing about the organisation of 24-hour protection around the synagogues.
+I remember seeing swastikas daubed on walls, and the Jewish community organised 24-hour protection around the synagogues.
 I joined the Anti-Nazi League, went on marches and I began to study the history of imperialism and racism.